Special-K-s-Flightsim-Bots/DCSServerBot/services/cleanup/README.md

 # Cleanup Service
-The cleanup service is your cleaning lady, that deletes all the unnecessary stuff from your disk after some time.<br>
+The cleanup service is your cleaning lady, that deletes all the unnecessary stuff from your disk or discord channels after some time.

 ## Configuration
 The configuration is held in config/services/cleanup.yaml and is straight forward.
-You can add as many directories as you want to clean up in here.
+You can add as many directories or channels as you want to clean up in here.

 ```yaml
 DEFAULT: